A spectacular boat trip to Battambang

 Protect yourself from swinging stems during the river trip to Battambang

-About halfway during our river trip to Battambang, we stop in a village.
+About halfway through our river trip to Battambang, we stop in a village.
 Typically the Cambodian guides go ashore but don’t tell us anything.
 I also get off the boat, and the rest of the group follows more or less.
 After this interlude, we navigate further along narrow channels: the branches of the trees and shrubs in the water regularly swing over the roof and past the open windows.
 More than once I have to use my arm in order not to get stems in my face.

 Navigating past fishing nets